 Rummaging around and pulling things together for photo styling is a fun and creative process that can lead to interesting results, but when doing client work, you should do as much planning upfront as possible.

-This means figuring out what props you’ll use, the overall desired aesthetic, and other important logistics on shoot day.
+This means figuring out what product photography props you’ll use, the overall desired aesthetic, and other important logistics on shoot day.

 You need to have an overarching story to tell about the brand or the product.